Do you want to learn how to stop counting calories?

 * your Thumb is roughly the size of a tablespoon

-So how do we measure our food?
-How much of each macronutrient should we consume?
+How much of each macronutrient should you consume?

 The macronutrient that people eat too much of is carbohydrates.
 This is because carbs are easy to eat in large quantities and they are overly abundant.

-The most common carbohydrates are breads, cereals, rice, pastas, dairy, most desserts, and almost any drink that isn’t water.
+The most common carbohydrates are bread, cereals, rice, pasta, dairy, most desserts, and almost any drink that isn’t water.

 CARBOHYDRATE PORTION GUIDELINES

 The truth of the matter is, the vast majority of people don’t eat enough of the right kinds of fat- the ones that our bodies need, and the ones that actually have a multitude of health benefits.
-These are the mono and poly-unsaturated fats, all of which we will list in an ‘Essential Foods’ post.
-Our favorites are nuts and avocados!
+These are the mono and poly-unsaturated fats.

 Healthy fats are an excellent way to help maintain energy levels and satiation throughout the day.

-In addition, fats have twice the calories as carbohydrates and proteins, which can help offset any large decrease in caloric intake that comes from eating less carbs.
+In addition, fats have twice the calories as carbohydrates and proteins, which can help offset any large decrease in caloric intake that comes from eating fewer carbs.

 FAT PORTION GUIDELINES

-Proteins are always essential and easy to consume.
-Fortunately, many foods are high in protein.
-These mainly include high quality animal products such as lean meats, eggs and egg whites, and all kinds of fish and seafood.
-Whole milk and cheese also provide good sources of protein, but keep in mind that dairy comes loaded with additional fat and carbs.
+Whole milk and cheese also provide good sources of protein but keep in mind that dairy comes loaded with additional fat and carbs.

-For vegetarians, tofu and seitan are great substitutes, as are different bean varieties such as lentils and chickpeas.
+For vegetarians, tofu is a great substitute, as are different legume varieties such as lentils and chickpeas.

-Whey protein powders are also extremely convenient and an easy way to get a quick serving of healthy protein, but as always, supplements are to be used in moderation.
+Protein powders are also extremely convenient and an easy way to get a quick serving of healthy protein, but as always, supplements are to be used in moderation.

 PROTEIN PORTION GUIDELINES